emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

 the MST computation for each candidate is O(n^2) where n = number of cities (there will not be more useful Steiner points than cities), and we will have n iterations.

-Improvements include:
+A lot of improvements are mentioned in article *Closing the Gap: Near-Optimal Steiner Trees in Polynomial Time*.
+They include:
 * at several candidates in each iteration if they seem "independent"
 * restrict the number of candidates using "Hannan" candidates
-* compute the candidate scores in O(n) time using geometric properties and dynamic MST maintenance This reduced the cost of each iteration to about O(n^3) and there are usually less than 5 iterations.
+* compute the candidate scores in O(n) time using geometric properties and dynamic MST maintenance.

-Details and explanations are in article "Closing the Gap: Near-Optimal Steiner Trees in Polynomial Time" (see literature folder).
+This reduced the cost of each iteration to about O(n^3) and there are usually less than 5 iterations.

 Remark than with our problem we have a different distance function: for the geometric considerations, I simply used 8 quadrant instead of 4.